AP source: Players ask MLB for slew of financial documents

 Bauer said owners could reduce ticket prices and at the same time charge more for parking garages they control through different entities that do not benefit the club.

-Describing himself as being only slightly lighthearted, the outspoken 29-year-old took a shot at the baseball commissioner.
+Describing himself as being only slightly lighthearted, the outspoken 29-year-old took a shot at the commissioner.

 “If I’m going to have to trust my salary to Rob Manfred marketing the game to make more money for the game, I am out on that,” Bauer said.
 “Let me market the game and we’ll all make more money.”

-Management fears even more financial difficulty if regular-season games are played, causing players to be paid their salaries, and the postseason is canceled because of a second wave of the new coronavirus.
-Players do not draw salaries during the postseason, when MLB receives the largest portion of its national broadcasting revenue.
+Management fears even more financial difficulty if regular-season games are played, causing players to be paid their salaries, and the post-season is cancelled because of a second wave of the new coronavirus.
+Players do not draw salaries during the post-season , when MLB receives the largest portion of its national broadcasting revenue.

 “I’m not splitting no revenue.
 I want all mine,” the 2018 AL Cy Young Award winner said on a Twitch stream Wednesday.
 “Bro, y’all got to understand, too, because y’all going to be like: ‘Bro, play for the love of the game.
 Man, what’s wrong with you, bro?
 Money should not be a thing.’
 Bro, I’m risking my life.
 What do you mean, ‘It should not be a thing?’
 It 100% should be a thing.”